osmphp/framework/doc/architecture/controversial-design-decisions.md

 * code tends to be more complex.
 * interfaces often leak implementation details anyway.

-As a simpler alternative to programming to contract, Dubysa encourages programming to base class.
+As a simpler alternative to programming to contract, Osm encourages programming to base class.

 ## Dependency Inversion Principle ##